Godfrey McHugh

-Godfrey T. McHugh (September 30, 1911 – July 5, 1997) was a United States Air Force general, and served as military aide to President John F. Kennedy.
+Godfrey T. McHugh (September 30, 1911 – July 5, 1997) was a United States Air Force general and served as military aide to President John F. Kennedy.

-Biography

 Early years

 McHugh was born in Brussels, Belgium, to American parents.
 He received a baccalaureate in science and languages from the University of Paris in 1929.

-He was oil production supervisor for the West Texas Production Company in Fort Worth, Texas from 1938 to 1942.
+He was an oil production supervisor for the West Texas Production Company in Fort Worth, Texas from 1938 to 1942.
 He dated Jacqueline Bouvier (who later married John F. Kennedy and became First Lady of the United States).

 Military career

 After the U.S. entered World War II, McHugh joined the U.S. Army Air Forces as a captain on January 31, 1942, and received pilot training.
 From February 1942 to 1943 he was a planning officer with the Air War Plans Division of the War Department General Staff.
 From 1943 to 1946 was executive of the U.S. Air Force Scientific Advisory Board assigned to General H.H.
 Arnold, commanding general U.S. Army Air Forces.
 He also served in both the European and Pacific Theaters with the Scientific Advisory Board.
 He was with the Army General Staff Intelligence Foreign Liaison Office for a year, graduated from the Army General Staff Strategic Military School in 1947.
 Then he became assistant executive and senior aide to General Hoyt S. Vandenberg, chief of staff, U.S. Air Force, from 1948 to 1953.
 McHugh attended the National War College from 1953 to 1954.
-During the World War II, he rose to the rank of lieutenant colonel and was stationed in the European and Pacific Theater.
+During World War II, he rose to the rank of lieutenant colonel and was stationed in the European and Pacific Theater.
 He was awarded the Legion of Merit for his wartime service.